pyhys/minimalmodbus/trunk/README.txt

 **Negative numbers (INT16 = short)**
     Some manufacturers allow negative values for some registers.
 Instead of an allowed integer range 0-65535, a range -32768 to 32767 is allowed.
 This is implemented as any received value in the upper range (32768-65535) is interpreted as negative value (in the range -32768 to -1).
 This is two's complement and is described at http://en.wikipedia.org/wiki/Two%27s_complement.
 Help functions to calculate the two's complement value (and back) are provided in MinimalModbus.

-**Floats (single or double precision)**
-    Single precision floating point values are defined by 32 bits (4 bytes), and are implemented as two consecutive 16-bit registers.
-Correspondingly, double precision floating point values use 64 bits (8 bytes) and are implemented as four consecutive 16-bit registers.
-How to convert from the bit values to the floating point value is described in the standard IEEE 754, as seen in http://en.wikipedia.org/wiki/Floating_point.
-Unfortunately the byte order might differ between manufacturers of Modbus instruments.

 **Long integers ('Unsigned INT32' or 'INT32')**
     These require 32 bits, and are implemented as two consecutive 16-bit registers.
 The range is 0 to 4294967295, which is called 'unsigned INT32'.
 Alternatively negative values can be stored if the instrument is defined that way, and is then called 'INT32' which has the range -2147483648 to 2147483647.

+**Floats (single or double precision)**
+    Single precision floating point values (binary32) are defined by 32 bits (4 bytes), and are implemented as two consecutive 16-bit registers.
+Correspondingly, double precision floating point values (binary64) use 64 bits (8 bytes) and are implemented as four consecutive 16-bit registers.
+How to convert from the bit values to the floating point value is described in the standard IEEE 754, as seen in http://en.wikipedia.org/wiki/Floating_point.
+Unfortunately the byte order might differ between manufacturers of Modbus instruments.

 **Strings**
-    Each register (16 bits) is interpreted as two characters (1 byte = 8 bits).
+    Each register (16 bits) is interpreted as two characters (each 1 byte = 8 bits).
 Often 16 consecutive registers are used, allowing 32 characters in the string.

 Implemented functions